timosalm/tap-blue-green-canary/README.md

   ```

 ### Blue/Green deployment
-1. Change something in your sample application after the first deployment to deploy athe new, blue version.
+1. Change something in your sample application after the first deployment to deploy the new, blue version.
 2. Do quality assurance and user acceptance testing with the blue version.
 You can get the url via the following command:
   ```
   kubectl get kservice <workload_name> -n <developer_namespace> -o jsonpath='{.status.traffic[?(@.tag=="blue")].url}'